THE DANGERS OF PUBLIC WIFI

 What Is Public WiFi and How Does It Work?

 A public WiFi connection is any connection that is freely available to the public and allows you to connect to the Internet.
 These connections are normally free to users and may be found in public places such as airports, shopping malls, restaurants, hotels, and coffee shops.
-Most of us have learned to accept these WiFi connections as a favor, allowing us to stay connected no matter where we are.
+Most of us have learned to accept these WiFi connections as a favour, allowing us to stay connected no matter where we are.

 Regardless of convenience, it’s critical to recognize the threats that connecting to public WiFi can present to your device or network.